kaguyalol/UC-BerkeleyCS61b-2014/lecture2-recap.md

 }
 ```

-JVM will creates _10_ objects in _string pool_, but garbage collector will not go there, which will waste memory.
+JVM will creates _10_ objects in _string pool_, but garbage collector will not go there, which will waste memory.(Efficiently, StringBuffer/StringBuider)

 6. Wrappers(Immutable)